anquore/rd53a_docs/_build/html/_sources/index.rst.txt

 - Input data to the system is properly decoded using the custom rd53A protocol.
 - Output data of the system is properly encoded using the aurora 64/66B protocal at 640 MHz.
 - Reading and writing of global registers.
 The read out registers are sent through lane 0.
 - Trigger commands output clumps of trigger data.
-The trigger data that is currently created comes out a checkboard pattern.
+The trigger data that is currently created comes out a checkboard pattern or as randomly placed L shaped clumps (see usage examples for more details).
 - ECR, BCR, and CAL commands are received by the system though currently have no external impact.

 - The main non-features are listed below.